ywpkwon/document-n-split/README.md

 - suitable for automation pipelines
 - cost-efficient (no token/inference/hardware cost)

-> If needed, we can add LLMs *after* segmentation for optional refinement—e.g., improving inter-segment relationships, ranking split candidates, or tuning split thresholds.
+> If needed, we can add LLMs *after* segmentation for optional refinement: e.g., improving inter-segment relationships, ranking split candidates, or tuning split thresholds.

 #### 2. Atom-first representation
 Instead of directly “splitting a document,” we first parse it into **atomic units**: